steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Will_I_get_a_1099_from_Steemit">Will I get a 1099 from Steemit?</span>

 No, you are not being paid by Steemit.
 The Steem network rewards you.
 It is your responsibility to determine what, if any, taxes apply to the transactions you make.
 Further, it is your responsibility to report and remit the correct tax to the appropriate tax authority.
-By creating an account, you agree that Steemit Inc is not responsible for determining whether taxes apply to your Steem transactions or for collecting, reporting, withholding, or remitting any taxes arising from any Steem transactions.
+By creating an account, you agree that Steemit, Inc. is not responsible for determining whether taxes apply to your Steem transactions, or for collecting, reporting, withholding, or remitting any taxes arising from any Steem transactions.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_much_are_the_transaction_fees_for_sending_tokens_to_other_users">How much are the transaction fees for sending tokens to other users?</span>

 There are never any fees for transfers within the Steem network.
-However, if you transfer Steem to an exchange and convert it to another currency, you will incur a small fee from the exchange.
+However, if you transfer Steem to an exchange and convert it to another currency, you may incur a small fee from the exchange.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Are_there_fees_for_Powering_Up__Powering_Down__trading_on_the_internal_market__or_converting_SBD_to_STEEM">Are there fees for Powering Up, Powering Down, trading on the internal market, or converting SBD to STEEM?</span>